 The Chairman of the Board, Mr. Winfield, also serves as the Company's Chief Executive Officer.
-The Board believes that combining the Chairman and Chief Executive officer roles is the most appropriate structure for the Company at this time because (i) this structure has had a longstanding history with the Company, which the Board believes has served our stockholders well through many economic cycles and business challenges; (ii) the Board believes Mr. Winfield's unique business experience and history with the Company makes it appropriate for him to serve in both capacities; and (iii) the Board believes its corporate government processes and committee structures preserve Board independence by insuring independent discussions among directors and independent evaluation of, and communications with, members of senior management such that separation of the Chairman and Chief Executive Officer roles is unnecessary at this time.
+The Board believes that combining the Chairman and Chief Executive officer roles is the most appropriate structure for the Company at this time because (i) this structure has had a longstanding history with the Company, which the Board believes has served our stockholders well through many economic cycles and business challenges; (ii) the Board believes Mr. Winfield's unique business experience and history with the Company makes it appropriate for him to serve in both capacities; and (iii) the Board believes its corporate governance processes and committee structures preserve Board independence by insuring independent discussions among directors and independent evaluation of, and communications with, members of senior management such that separation of the Chairman and Chief Executive Officer roles is unnecessary at this time.

-The Board of Directors has not established a formal process for security holders to send communications to the Board of Directors and the Board has not deemed it necessary to establish such a procedure at this time.
-Historically, almost all communications that the Company receives from security holders are administrative in nature and are not directed to the Board of Directors.
-If the Company should receive a security holder communication directed to the Board of Directors, or to an individual director, said communication will be relayed to the Board of Directors or the individual director as the case may be.
+The Board of Directors has not established a formal process for security holders to send communications to the Board of Directors, and the Board has not deemed it necessary to establish such a procedure at this time.
+Historically, almost all communications that the Company receives from security holders are administrative and are not directed to the Board of Directors.
+If the Company should receive a security holder communication directed to the Board of Directors, or an individual director, said communication would be relayed to the Board of Directors or the individual director as the case may be.

-The Company does not have any formal policy with regard to board members attendance at annual meetings of shareholders but encourages each director to attend said meetings.
-All of the Company's directors attended the fiscal 2016 annual meeting of shareholders.
+The Company does not have any formal policy concerning board members' attendance at annual meetings of shareholders but encourages each director to attend said meetings.
+All of the Company's directors attended the fiscal 2018 Annual Meeting of Shareholders.